jjangga0214/hasura-cli/README.md

 ## Why?

 The [**Original Hasura CLI**](https://github.com/hasura/graphql-engine/tree/master/cli), which is not this package, is a compiled binary originally written in go.
-But just installing it on your system would cause some problems.
+But just installing it on your system could cause some problems.

 1. Difficult to use different hasura versions on multiple projects.
 2. Inconvenient to ensure every colleagues having same version installed.
-3. Manual installation.
+3. Manual installation not specified as npm devDependency.

 **hasura-cli** solves them.
 It automatically downloads the CLI and exposes the command `hasura`.
 Downloaded CLI would be isolated, making it only dedicated to the "project" that installed it.
 Of course, you can install it as global package as well.

 ## Installation

-You can just simply instrall hasura-cli through npm or yarn.
+You can just simply install hasura-cli through npm or yarn.
 Note that this package follows version of the [**Original Hasura CLI**](https://github.com/hasura/graphql-engine/tree/master/cli).
 If you want to check its releases, go [here](https://github.com/hasura/graphql-engine/releases).

 ```bash
 # latest version